 Indeed, throughout the pandemic, modern intranets have given teams a much-needed platform for sharing information, facilitating internal communications, and improving online collaboration whilst working from home.
 It’s also provided business leaders with the tools for strengthening company culture and increasing employee engagement within the digital workplace.

-Crucially, intranet software has been central to helping staff remain productive during what’s been an extremely challenging time.
+Crucially, online intranet software has been central to helping staff remain productive during what’s been an extremely challenging time.
 Thanks to the breadth and depth of features that intranet solutions provide, such as task management, collaboration tools, and business process automation, teams have been able to continue their day-to-day job from home with little disruption.